Without a doubt, the new-look Pac-12 will be full of intrigue in 2011.

 Stanford should once again feature a balanced attack, as they have tremendous depth at running back.
 And the offensive line should remain strong despite losing three of last year’s five starters, as first-team All-Pac-10 linemen Johnathan Martin and David DeCastro return.

 Meanwhile, Stanford also lost two out of their four starting linebackers from last year, but the unit should be very strong this year.
 For one, spring practice indicated that there are several good replacement candidates.
 In addition, Stanford returns a dynamic linebacking duo of Shayne Skov and Chase Thomas, who, respectively, figure to be an All-American candidate and an all-conference candidate.
-And even with the loss of cornerback Richard Sherman to the NFL, the Cardinal secondary should be very strong as well.

 That being said, Stanford will not quite duplicate its success of last season, as this year’s team is slightly less talented overall.
-I see the Cardinal as a team that wins nine or 10 regular season games this year, falling short of last year’s 11 regular season wins.
+I see the Cardinal as a team that wins nine or 10 regular season games this year, falling short of last year’s 11 regular season victories.

 Putting the Ducks here at No. 1 is a no-brainer.
 They are clearly the favorites to win the conference and will be primed for another run at the national championship.

-However, as long as their replacements are halfway decent, with Thomas and James leading the way, the Ducks offense will once again be a nightmare for opposing defenses.
+However, as long as their replacements are halfway decent, with Thomas and James leading the way the Ducks' offense will once again be a nightmare for opposing defenses.

 Yet the Ducks lose their top three defensive linemen from last year, as well as big-time linebackers Casey Matthews and Spencer Paysinger.
-How well the replacements for these losses progress during the offseason will be critical for a Ducks team that faces the very physical LSU Tigers right out of the gate on September 3.
-The good news is that Oregon’s secondary, led by All-American cornerback Cliff Harris, will be a definite strength.
+How well the replacements for these losses progress during the offseason will be critical for a Ducks team that faces the very physical LSU Tigers right out of the gate on Sept.
+3. The good news is that Oregon’s secondary, led by All-American cornerback Cliff Harris, will be a definite strength.